yx-chen-ust/EditInfinity/README.md

 </p>

 ## 🔥🔥🔥 If you encounter any problems with the paper or code reproduction, feel free to submit an issue.
 I will respond within 24 hours.
 Let's work together to make this project better!
+* Alternatively, you can also reach me at ychenqa@connect.ust.hk Please note that the email address in the paper is incorrect, and we are working on fixing it.

 ## 🚀 Updates!!
 * Oct 24, 2025: 🍉 Paper release